MaxThom/mir/docs/Mir Design Review.md

 ```

 This could be on the json template or on the device twin as well in a more fix manner.
 A bit more thinking to be done here.

+#### 4.1.3 Events

+Using the module SDK, developers can subscribe to the different streams of data or requests.
+This make it easy to extend the system and build new modules with great ergonomics.
+For example, if a user want to know when a device comes online or goes offline, he/she can register to the heartbeat stream and make the required calculation to know if the device is now online or offline.
+If a developer want to know when a new device was created, he can register to the device create request stream and validate the fields and then if ok, a new device was created.
+The pros of this approach is that developer can extend the system by subscribing to different part of the systems and know what's going on.
+The cons is that many of those stream needs calculation that different modules perfoms so a developer would have too recreate the algorithm.
+Therefore, subscribing to streams or requests is not enough.
+This is where Events come in.

+Events are sever side computed trigger based on incoming data, telemetry or request.
+For example, the Core module computes if devices are on or off using the heartbeat stream.
+It will then publish a device is on/off on the event stream.
+This way, a developer can just subscribe to this event stream and know when a device is on or off without having to compute it using the heartbeat stream.
+Additionally, the core module will have the following set of events:
+- device has come online
+- device has gone offline
+- device was created
+- device was deleted
+- device was updated

+The goal of events is to have an easy way to extend the Mir ecosystem by subscribing to them via the module sdk interface.

 ### 4.2 Detailed Design